freedomofpress/securedrop-docs/docs/admin/deployment/https_source_interface.rst

 ..
 TODO update this page for Qubes

-The SecureDrop *Source Interface* is served as an *Onion Service* with an ``.onion`` URL, requiring Tor Browser to access it.
+The SecureDrop *Source Interface* is served as an *Onion Service* with an ``.onion`` address, requiring Tor Browser to access it.
 While *Onion Services* provide end-to-end encryption by default, as well as strong anonymity, there are several reasons why you might want to consider deploying an additional layer of encryption and authentication via HTTPS:

-* Extended Validation (EV) certificates, which are currently the only type of certificates that may be issued for ``*.onion`` addresses, are intended to attest to the identity of the organization running a service.
+* Extended Validation (EV) certificates, which are currently the only type of certificates that may be issued for onion addresses, are intended to attest to the identity of the organization running a service.
 This provides an additional measure of authenticity (in addition to the organization's *Landing Page* and the `SecureDrop Directory`_) to help assure *Sources* that